This topic discusses which documents a client should request from their candidate to confirm the candidate's identity for a DBS check.

-Which documents a client should request from their candidate to confirm the candidate's identity for a DBS check, if the candidate's name has recently changed (for example, if the candidate has recently got married, but has not changed their name on all of their documents yet).
+For example, if the candidate's name has recently changed (i.e., if the candidate has recently got married but has not changed their name on their documents as yet).

-If the candidate has recently changed their name, however, the name change has not yet been applied to all of their documents, the client can still proceed with manual identity verification by requesting the following documents:
+If the candidate recently changed their name, and the name change isn't yet reflected on all their documents, the client can still manually verify their identity by requesting the following documents.

-1. A primary identity document (i.e. passport) in the candidate's previous name.
+- A primary identity document (i.e. passport or driving licence) in the candidate's previous name.

-3. Any additional document as requested by the level of the DBS check (i.e. bank statement, utility bill, P45, etc.)
+- Any additional documents as requested by the level of the DBS check (i.e. bank statement, utility bill, P45, etc. in both previous and current names).

 RELATED CONTENT